oscar-99/ml-tweezers/models.md

       - Capture some of the away from equilibrium behavior.
 This may boost the information available to the model.
       - Generalisability.
 - Run the model on a UCR dataset to verify the architecture is functioning correctly
+- Shuffle the order of the time series.